- Name: Bu Lang Dragon Pearls

 - Long lasting, can be brewed more than 10 times.

 - Convenient for office or traveling.

 This pu erh pearls tea is 100% hand rolled in 2014, has a coquettish sweet fruity fragrance with slightly wild floral notes.
 Thick bright yellow tea gives soft sweet remain, lingering clean and comfortable.
-First couple infusions taste a little bitter and dry mixed with mild pleasant sweetness.
-After a few brewing, tea turns into light orange color, and tastes gentler and smoother.
+First couple infusions taste a little bitter and dry (hotter steep, thicker taste), mixed with mild pleasant sweetness.
+After a few brewings, tea turns into light orange color, and tastes gentler and smoother.

-- Tea ware recommended: Yixing Clay, porcelain Gaiwan, Ceramic, glass gaiwan.
+- Tea ware recommended: Yixing Clay, porcelain Gaiwan.

 - Tea leaves / water: 1g:30ml (adjust amount for own preference)

 - Rinse tea wares with hot boiling water.

 - Put 1 pc. into a teapot.